 Overview

-- Plug-n-play: use shortcode or template tag to display Coldform anywhere
+- Plug-&-play: display Coldform anywhere

-- Sweet emails: Coldform sends descriptive, well-formatted messages in plain-text
+- Sweet emails: Coldform sends descriptive, well-formatted messages

 - Safe and secure: Coldform blocks spam and filters malicious content

-- Ultra-clean code: lightweight, standards-compliant, semantic, valid HTML markup
+- Ultra-clean code: lightweight, standards-compliant, semantic, valid

 Features

-- Style Coldform using built-in “coldskins” or upload some custom CSS
+- Style Coldform using built-in coldskins or upload some custom CSS

 - Provides template tag to display Coldform anywhere in your theme